 Being Grateful Promotes Self-Care

-Your family.
-Your friends.
-Your pets.
-Your career.
+Firstly, your family.
+Secondly, your friends.
+Thirdly, your pets.
+Fourthly, your career.
 With so much to be thankful for, why neglect your health?
 It’s easy to find a multitude of reasons to put off doctors appointments, skip the gym, and stray away from a healthy diet.
 However, consciously finding things to be grateful for could be the fuel to the fire you need to begin living a healthier lifestyle.
 Remain mindful of the many reasons you want to live a long, happy, healthy life, and you will be more likely to find the motivation needed to follow through on your health and wellness goals.

 Maintaining the Attitude of Gratitude

-Expressing gratitude is not solely contained to thinking about everything you have to be thankful for, but also carries over into the way you care for yourself mentally and physically.
-Let the people, things, and events you are grateful for serve as your motivators to make a conscious effort to be the happiest and healthiest version of yourself.
+Expressing gratitude is not solely contained to thinking about everything you have to be thankful for.
+Although, also carries over into the way you care for yourself mentally and physically.
+Let the people, things, and events you are grateful for serve as your motivators.
+Therefore, to make a conscious effort to be the happiest and healthiest version of yourself.
 Establish a set of wellness goals with a functional medicine doctor so you can add “good health” to your gratitude list as you head into the new year.

 Dr. Lorraine Maita is a recognized and award-winning holistic, functional, and anti-aging physician and author.
 She transforms people’s lives by getting to the root cause of illness using the best of science and nature.
 Her approach is personalized, precision medicine where you are treated as the unique individual you are.
 If you’re ready to start your journey to a healthier, happier life, schedule your visit today!